slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

 <!--
+- Instead of trying to point yourself in the right direction, admit you have no idea what the right direction is, and try instead to be super sensitive to the winds of change.It's ok to have working hypotheses, even though they may constrain you a bit, because they also motivate you.
+Especially if they become well enough known that people start to identify them with you.
+You have to be extra skeptical about things you want to believe, and once a hypothesis starts to be identified with you, it will almost certainly start to be in that category.

 > *'When life gets blurry, just adjust your focus.'*

 > *'Take some time away from all external influences and really decide what you want for yourself in the areas of health, wealth, relationships, and personal growth.
 Then, do it.'*